 John Erl, plaintiff, appeared against John Rate on a plea of debt and because the aforesaid John does not come, it is ordered that he be distrained [Alverthorp]

-John Erl, plaintiff, because he has not prosecuted his suit against John Rate in a plea of debt is amerced.
-Afterwards he comes and demands against the said John [Rate] 4s.
-6d. for 1 oak sold to him on the Friday next after the Feast of St Barnabas the Apostle in the year &c.
+Feast of St Barnabas the Apostle in the year &c.
 The said John rate comes and confesses the said debt. therefore it is decided that he make satisfaction to him and be amerced

 for unjust detention, 4d.
 Pledge - Ivo Smith [Alverthorp]